 After years of helping their hubbies climb the ladder of success, three wives have been dumped for newer, curvier models.
 But the trio is determined to turn their pain into gain.
-They come up with a cleverly devious plan to hit their exes where it really hurts - in the wallet!
-Sit back and watch the sparks fly as The Wives get mad, get even and get it all.
+They come up with a cleverly devious plan to hit their exes where it really hurts, in the wallet.
+Sit back and watch the sparks fly as The Wives get mad, get even, and get it all.
 Justice has seldom been so sweet.
 Or so much fun.

 2 of 2 people found this review helpful.

 Was this review helpful to you?